-The M5 call is quite unique these days with only abt 270 remaining in the UK, originally a class A/B licence it gave us privaliges on all bands with 100watts.
-Once the CW requirement was abolished (worst thing to happen to Ham Radio) the authorities gave the M5's the option of changing to an M0 call and regardless of call we all got full 'A' licence status.
+The M5 call is very unique these days with only abt 270 remaining in the UK, originally a class A/B licence it gave us privaliges on all bands with 100watts.
+Once the CW requirement was abolished (CW WAS A GREAT LID FILTER) the authorities gave the M5's the option of changing to an M0 call and regardless of call we all got full 'A' licence status.
 Quite happy with my M5 call -I kept it!!

 Please note, on the odd occasion that I do offer something for sale I NEVER take Western Union as a payment method - watch out for the scammers using other people's call-signs!